7 Common Data Analytics Problems - & How to Solve Them | Pecan AI

 The most common application of data analysis is descriptive analytics, where historical data is analyzed in order to understand past trends and events.

 The problem?
 Relying solely on historical insights has limited value, especially in fast-changing businesses where consumer behavior and preferences, as well as market conditions, are constantly evolving.
-By definition, such insights are based on past trends and events, which may not be applicable to current or future scenarios, and can lead to inaccurate or incomplete analyses.
+By definition, such insights are based on past trends and events, which may not apply to current or future scenarios and can lead to inaccurate or incomplete analyses.

 Relying only on past data can also create bias towards the status quo, which limits your ability to identify new opportunities and potential risks.
 Take the example of a retailer that relies solely on historical data to determine which products to stock: they’re likely to miss out on new trends or shifts in customer preferences, which leads to missed sales opportunities.